Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning: Experiments and Results

 \subsection{Experimental Design}

-\paragraph{\textbf{Testbed}} Our experiments were conducted on a Linux workstation (Beastbianv2, kernel 6.1.0-20-amd64) equipped with an AMD Ryzen Threadripper PRO 5995WX processor (64 cores at 3.44 GHz), 500.0 GB of RAM, 222 GB of local storage, and an NVIDIA RTX A6000 GPU (48 GB).
-We used Python 3.10, and implemented FL baselines with the Flower~\cite{beutel2020flower} and FedLab~\cite{zeng2023fedlab} frameworks.
+\paragraph{\textbf{Testbed}} All experiments ran on a single Linux machine (Beastbianv2, kernel 6.1.0-20-amd64) with an AMD Threadripper PRO 5995WX CPU (64 cores), 500\,GB RAM, and an NVIDIA RTX A6000 GPU (48\,GB).
+The codebase was implemented in Python~3.10 and relied on Flower~\cite{beutel2020flower} and FedLab~\cite{zeng2023fedlab} for the FL baselines.

 \paragraph{\textbf{Data and Partition Protocols}} We assess Clust-PSI-PFL across a broad suite of datasets spanning tabular, image, and text modalities, using diverse models and partition protocols.
 The specifications of the centralized datasets are summarized in Table~\ref{tab:characteristics_datasets}.
 These datasets were selected for their widespread use in prior studies on non-IID phenomena in FL.